 Senior Analyst, Compensation Salary

 The average Senior Compensation Analyst in the United States earns approximately $81K per year.
 Location and years of experience each impact pay for this group, with the former having the largest influence.
 Female Senior Compensation Analysts are more common than men among those who completed the survey; more than half (69 percent) are women.
 Medical benefits are awarded to almost all, and a large number earn dental coverage.
 Job satisfaction for Senior Compensation Analysts is high.
-The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Senior Analyst, Compensation